 You don’t need perfect credit to buy a house.
 All the same, a higher score helps you qualify for a lower mortgage rate, saving you money in the long run.

-Depending on your mortgage program, you’ll need a minimum credit score of 600 for approval.
-To qualify for the most favorable rate, however, wait until you have a score of 700 or higher.
+Depending on your mortgage program, you’ll need a minimum credit score for approval.
+A higher credit score will often help you get a better rate.

 6. You’ve Researched Your Options